 Computers

-When purchasing a new computer, practitioners should ensure they are capable of running browser-based video calling applications.
+When purchasing a new computer, providers should ensure they are capable of running browser-based video calling applications.
 The following are the minimum device requirements for Coviu:

-- Windows PC i5 processor with 3GB of RAM Windows 7 or later
+- 2GHz dual-core, i5 processor, 3GB of RAM with Microsoft Windows 7 or later

 Browser requirements

-To ensure a smooth video consultation, practitioners should ensure the latest version of their browsers is installed.
-Practitioners can check their browser version at www.whatismybrowser.com.
+To ensure a smooth video consultation, providers should ensure the latest version of their browsers is installed.
+Providers can check their browser version at www.whatismybrowser.com.
 The following are the minimum browser requirements for Coviu:

 Internet requirements